Charles Seaforth Stewart: Early life

-Charles S. Stewart was born aboard the US ship Thames on April 11, 1823 while the Thames was at sea in the Pacific Ocean.
+Stewart was born aboard the US ship Thames on April 11, 1823, while the Thames was at sea in the Pacific Ocean.
 His mother was Harriet Bradford (née Tiffany), and his father, Reverend Charles Samuel Stewart was a US Navy chaplain.
 Stewart's ancestors included great-grandfather Charles Stewart.

-Stewart was raised and educated in Cooperstown, New York and Princeton, New Jersey.
+Stewart was raised and educated in Cooperstown, New York, and Princeton, New Jersey.
 At age 17, Stewart began the first of three sea journeys as the captain's clerk aboard the U.S.S.
 Brandywine.
 In 1842, he began attendance at the United States Military Academy.
 Stewart graduated in 1846, ranked first of the 59 students in his class, which entitled him to a coveted assignment in the Corps of Engineers.

 Start of career

-Stewart specialized in seacoast construction and his first posting was as assistant engineer planning and overseeing construction of Fort Trumbull, Connecticut.
+Stewart specialized in seacoast construction and his first posting was as assistant engineer planning and overseeing the construction of Fort Trumbull, Connecticut.
 Beginning in 1847, he carried out a similar assignment at Fort Warren, Massachusetts.
 From 1849 to 1854, Stewart was assistant professor of engineering at West Point.
 He returned to Fort Warren in 1854, and was superintending engineer of construction there and at nearby Forts Independence and Winthrop.
 From 1859 to 1861, Stewart was superintending engineer for the Great Brewster and Deer Island seawalls outside Boston Harbor.